microsoft/playwright/docs/src/intro-js.md

 npx playwright test --update-snapshots
 ```

 ## Using test fixtures

-You noticed an argument `{ page }` that the test above has access to:
+You will notice an argument `{ page }` that the test above has access to:

 ```js js-flavor=js
 test('basic test', async ({ page }) => {